 8. Picture frames

 Give your new employee a chance to personalize their space with a set of picture frames.
-Seeing something familiar at work may help them overcome any anxiety or shyness they might harbor.
+Seeing something familiar at work may help them overcome any anxiety or shyness.

 9. Books

 What kind of book?
-Well, that would depend on what kind of business you’re in, what services you offer, and which department your new hire will be in.
-Give them a book that’s relevant to their job.
-Even if your employee is just working as everyone’s assistant, you can empower them to look ahead with a brilliantly-written book on success.
+That would depend on your business, your services, and which department your new hire will be in.
+Please give them a book that’s relevant to their job.
+Even if your employee is working as everyone’s assistant, you can empower them to look ahead with a brilliantly written book on success.

 10. Fitness gear

-A gym membership would be excellent, but a gym bag and accessories will still get the message across.
-Let your employees know that you want them to stay fit and healthy with a fitness-themed welcome gift.
+A gym membership would be excellent, but a bag and accessories will still convey the message.
+Let your employees know you want them to stay fit and healthy with a fitness-themed welcome gift.

 11. Spa sessions

-Don’t be too concerned that your newest employee already wants to rest on his first day.
+Please don’t be too concerned that your newest employee already wants to rest on his first day.
 After all, starting a new job and adjusting to an unfamiliar environment can be stressful for anyone.
-Reward their composure with a paid spa day or therapy session – it’s a gift they won’t forget anytime soon.
+Reward their composure with a paid spa day or therapy session – a gift they won’t forget anytime soon.

 12. Anti-theft backpack

 Your young, naive new hire has enough troubles going on.
-Give them the gift of peace of mind with a sleek, anti-theft backpack.
-Splurge on a durable, waterproof one so that it will last them for ages.
+Please give them peace of mind with a sleek, anti-theft backpack.
+Splurge on a durable, waterproof one to last them for ages.
 Get yourself one, too.

 13. Home office lap desk